![]() |

 Cut down to a hulk, she was used as an isolation ward from 1893, moored off Southampton to contain an outbreak of cholera.
 Renamed HMS Carrick when purchased by the Admiralty in 1923, she served as a drill ship for the Royal Navy Volunteer Reserve in Greenock, and during WWII was used for the training of Defensively Equipped Merchant Ships gunners.
 Decommissioned in 1946, she was presented to the RNVR as their club premises.
 Despite partial flooding and refurbishmen in 1978, she remained in this capacity until she flooded for a second time in 1989 and the RNVR could not afford to again restore her.
 She was given a grade-A heritage listing – the same as Edinburgh Castle – as Clyde Ships Trust took over, and in rather shady circumstances the City of Adelaide sat bsp;on Prince’s Dock in Govan.
 Following the dissolution of the Trust, the clipper was acquired by the Scottish Maritime Museum for a token £1. in 1992, after more than a year under water and at the cost of £1million, the SMM moved the clipper from Govan to her current resting place on a slipway in Irvine owned by what is now Ayrshire Metal Products.
 Over the next few years funding for the restoration program became dwarfed by the scale of work required.

 When initial assistance fell so short of the extensive and necessary maintenance the City of Adelaide was put up for sale.
 She did not attract a single offer.
-The free five-year lease of the slipway had expired and the rental arrears owed to Ayrshire Metal Products now threatened the Museum with bankruptcy.
+We were told that the free five-year lease of the slipway had expired and the rental arrears owed to Ayrshire Metal Products now threatened the Museum with bankruptcy?

 She was granted a temporary reprieve in 2003 to the tune of £400,000 donated by philanthropic businessman Mike Edwards, who wished to carry out a feasibility study into her commercial potential.
 While the majority of the money is still held to cover rental arrears, the donation also paid for a membrane covering the clipper, preventing further damage to the interior.
 The study concluded that she could never be made seaworthy while maintaining her integrity, and that upwards of £10million would be needed for her to be restored as a floating exhibit.
 These costs proved prohibitive for Edwards, who regretfully concluded that he could not take his first option on developing the clipper.